 DBMaker uses journal files and checkpoints to achieve these goals.
-The journal files and checkpoints work together to ensure that all transactions are recovered in as short a time as possible, with as little effect on users as possible.
+The journal files and checkpoints work together ensuring all transactions are recovered in the shortest time, with the least little effect on users.

 Journal Files

 Journal files provide a real-time, historical record of all changes made to a database, and the status of each change.
 In the event of a system failure, the historical record of changes maintained in the journal file allows DBMaker to recover and redo changes made by transactions that completed but were not written to disk, or undo changes made by transactions that terminated abnormally.